Perez Hilton: Anti-bullying campaign

 In October 2010, Hilton became involved in the It Gets Better Project started by Dan Savage, urging celebrities to support gay teenagers who were being driven to suicide by anti-gay bullying.
-This prompted Khloé Kardashian to describe Hilton as her "personal bully", stating that it seemed hypocritical to make an anti-bullying message at the request of a man who had repeatedly bullied her.
-On October 13, 2010, Hilton posted a video on YouTube entitled "I'm Going To Be Doing Things Differently", in which he addressed his actions over the previous years, and apologized for bullying celebrities.
+This prompted Khloé Kardashian to describe Hilton as her "personal bully", saying that it seemed hypocritical to make an anti-bullying message at the request of a man who had repeatedly bullied her.

+On October 13, 2010, Hilton addressed his actions over the previous years in a YouTube video titled "I'm Going To Be Doing Things Differently" and apologized for bullying celebrities.
 Hilton vowed to change the occasionally malicious tone of his website, even if it meant losing readers and revenue.
-Hilton also announced the launch of three new websites: CoCoPerez.com, which focuses on fashion, FitPerez.com, which encourages physical fitness, and TeddyHilton.com, an animal rights site.
+Hilton announced the launch of three new websites: CoCoPerez.com, which focuses on fashion, FitPerez.com, which encourages physical fitness, and TeddyHilton.com, an animal rights site.

-Hilton stated that his own son, Mario Armando Lavandeira III, will likely be bullied as well.
-Hilton said, "He will probably be bullied out and about because people might say things to me in front of him when we are in public...
+Hilton said that his son, Mario Armando Lavandeira III, will likely be bullied as well.
+Hilton said, "He will probably be bullied out and about because people might say things to me in front of him when we are in public ...
 That is even one of the reasons why, even though his name is Mario, I call him Perez Jr. I want him to have an alter ego as well so when people do say things that are hurtful about his dad or hurtful about him hopefully it will not hurt as much because they do not really know him.
 Those people know you as Perez Jr. but you are not Perez Jr. so it does not matter what they say."

 Lady Gaga

-In late 2011, singer/actress Lady Gaga stated on Twitter that after she cancelled her Born This Way Ball Tour in February 2013 because of a hip injury caused by repetitive movements in her show, Hilton responded by sending her a photo of a wheelchair with the word Karma written across it, and another of Madonna pointing a gun.
+In 2013, singer Lady Gaga claimed that after she cancelled her Born This Way Ball Tour in February 2013 because of a hip injury, Hilton responded by sending her a photo of a wheelchair with the word Karma written across it, and another of Madonna pointing a gun.

 On August 18, 2013, a Twitter user reported to Gaga that Hilton had been spotted in the singer's New York City apartment building.
-Gaga asked the Twitter user to enter the building and collect photographic evidence, before stating that Hilton was stalking her.
+Gaga asked the Twitter user to enter the building and collect photographic evidence, before saying that Hilton was stalking her.
 Later that day, Hilton published a statement on his website in which he denied stalking Lady Gaga.
-He stated that he was looking for a place to live in New York after the birth of his son, and that he was shown the apartment without knowing Lady Gaga lived in the building.
+He said that he was looking for a place to live in New York after the birth of his son, and that he was shown the apartment without knowing Lady Gaga lived in the building.